tribeplatform/tribe-starter-app/README.md

 ## Getting Started

-This is an example of how you may give instructions on setting up your project locally.
-To get a local copy up and running follow these simple example steps.

 ### Prerequisites
+- Create your app at [partners.tribe.so](https://partners.tribe.so)

-Make sure you installed the node and mongodb.
+- Make sure you installed the node and mongodb.
 MongoDB is optional as most of the apps does not require storing data.

 ### Installation